SCDH/selene/README.md

-Deriving different representations (**images**) from a resource (**preimage**) is a common task, e.g. transforming an XML encoded text to HTML or plain text.
-Selene can transform *pointers into the preimage* to *pointers into the image* (**forward** transformation of selectors) and vice versa (**backward** transformation of selectors) with the same transformation that is used for deriving a representation of the resource.
-Transforming selectors is important for making standoff annotations interoperable when they were aggregated for a particular image; it is thus a corner stone of generating and processing FAIR research data.
+Deriving different representations (**images**) from a resource (**preimage**) is a common task, e.g. transforming an XML encoded text to HTML or plain text. *Selene* can transform *pointers into the preimage* to *pointers into the image* (**forward** transformation of selectors) and vice versa (**backward** transformation of selectors) with the same transformation that is used for deriving a representation of the resource.
+Transforming selectors is important for making standoff annotations interoperable when they were aggregated for a particular representation of a resource; it is thus a corner stone of generating and processing FAIR research data.

 | preimage | image      | Transformation Techn. | forward selector transformation    | backward selector transformation   |
 |:---------|------------|-----------------------|------------------------------------|------------------------------------|